mikey242/kudos-donations/readme.txt

 == Changelog ==

+= 4.0.8 =
+* Add php scoping for Mollie and Monolog packages reducing conflicts with other plugins
+* dev: Update php_codesniffer to 3.13.0

 = 4.0.7 =
 * Add debug action for assigning orphaned transactions to selected campaign
 * Fix bug where message tab is shown even when disabled